Cryptocurrencies have been creeping into the mainstream.

 Aaand a third reason: the pandemic gave people the time, boredom, and stimulus money to play.
 Plus, in uncertain times, people tend to look for new ways to invest and store their money.
 Gold is often the go-to alternative for investors seeking safety because it's not vulnerable to inflation like the US dollar.
 Since crypto is similar in that way, some investors think it could be a new safe haven.

 Bitcoin does have kind of a shady past, related to money laundering and funding illegal drug and weapons sales (see: Silk Road).
 Turns out criminals like that they’re able to remain anonymous and don’t have to use their real names for crypto transactions.
 But now, plenty of legit companies accept Bitcoin.
 Like Overstock, PayPal, and Bubba Gump Shrimp.
+And coming soon (maybe): AMC.

 There are definitely risks involved.
 Crypto is a relatively new and volatile investment.
 Read: riskier than your standard stocks and bonds.
-And their recent hot streaks (as of mid May, Dogecoin is up more than 8,000% for 2021 alone) have some experts thinking "bubble."

 Still, fans of crypto say it solves some limitations of physical money, offering more security and faster and cheaper transactions.
 Plus, it could help "unbanked" people access alternative forms of money.
 That could play a huge role in financial inclusion at home and internationally.
 See: El Salvador becoming the first country to adopt Bitcoin as legal tender.